Derrek Cooper

 Areas to Improve

-- Pass protection is a largely unknown element of his game and will require significant technical refinement to become a trusted third-down player at the collegiate level.
+- Pass protection is a significant unknown and an area that will require immediate development to become a three-down back at the next level.
+[2, 4]

 College Projection